Full-Stack-ArielSemel/football-project-backend/README.md

 - Spring MVC is used as part of Spring Boot to handle the web layer of the application.

 ### 6. **CORS Configuration**
 - CORS (Cross-Origin Resource Sharing) is enabled globally in the backend to allow requests from any origin.
-It is configured via the `WebMvcConfigurer` interface.

 ### 7. **Flyway (Optional for Database Migrations)**
 - Flyway is used for managing and applying database migrations, helping to version control your database schema changes.